Frequently Asked Questions

 Because of the aesthetics of the property, the disruption of roads and trails, and complete closure of the MFRP during logging, we felt that is was in the best interest of the climbing community that the RRGCC maintain the timber rights to the property.
 For those reasons, we have no intention of logging selectively or otherwise in the MFRP

 Q // How much do BOD members make?

 Well, occasionally someone buys them a beer… Seriously though, the RRGCC is in all-volunteer organization.
 The BOD members donate their time to help secure the climbing areas they (and you!) love.

-Q // How was the RRGCC’s purchase of the PMRP structured?
+Q // How were the RRGCC’s purchases of the PMRP and MFRP structured?

 Q // What are the RRGCC Officers?
 How are they chosen?

 The RRGCC has four officer positions, President, Vice President, Secretary, and Treasurer.
 These officers must be members of the Board of Directors and are elected by the Board to serve one year terms.
 No one person may serve more than three consecutive years in one position without taking a one year leave from that position.

 Q // How does someone become part of the RRGCC Board of Directors?